Zineffable1/audacious-widget/README.md

 A KDE Plasma 6 Widget for the Audacious music player.

 DEPENDENCIES
-qdbus, which should be on a Plasma 6 widget
+qdbus, which should come with Plasma 6.

 I made this to work in conjunction with my file tree search plugin or the status icon plugin included in the audacious plugins package.